shootermv/follow-favorite-repos/README.md

 The demo is hosted with free online [codesandbox](https://codesandbox.io) editor
 Which can use also a free hosting platform for JS apps
 And also makes you able to build relative complicate apps without installing anything
-Thus consider codesandbox - editor of the future
+Which makes me to relate codesandbox - as editor of the future